Effect of doping on the electronic structure, orbital-dependent renormalizations, and magnetic correlations in bilayer La$_3$Ni$_2$O$_7$: Results and discussion

-We find that doping results in a nearly linear change of the calculated Ni $x^2-y^2$ and $3z^2-r^2$ Wannier orbital occupations as shown in Fig.~\ref{Fig_3}.
-Our DFT+DMFT calculations exhibit significant redistribution of the quasiparticle spectral weights upon doping.
+{Our results for doping dependence of Ni $3d$ orbital occupations are summarized in Table~\ref{tab_1}.} We find that doping results in a nearly linear change of the calculated Ni $x^2-y^2$ and $3z^2-r^2$ Wannier orbital occupations as shown in Fig.~\ref{Fig_3}. {In agreement with this, we observe a nearly linear increase in the orbital occupancy of the bonding $(3z^2-r^2)_+$ and $(x^2-y^2)_-$ states (see Fig.~\ref{Fig_4}).
+The occupations of the antibonding Ni $e_g$ orbitals remain nearly constant with doping.} Our DFT+DMFT calculations exhibit significant redistribution of the quasiparticle spectral weights upon doping.
 It is accompanied by a remarkable shift by $\sim$ 1.4 eV (with respect to that at $x=0$) of the occupied O $2p$ bands towards the Fermi level at $x=-0.4$, which leads to a sharp increase of hybridization between the Ni $3d$ and O $2p$ states.
 This leads to a significant charge transfer between the Ni $e_g$ and O $2p$ states, which implies a crossover in the negative charge-transfer state \cite{Zaanen_1985}.

 Upon electron doping the effect is opposite.
 It is accompanied by an entire change of the Ni $x^2-y^2$ and $3z^2-r^2$ orbital spectra near $E_F$, with a pseudogap like behavior upon electron doping to $x=0.4$.
 In addition, we observe a large shift of the unoccupied La $5d$ bands toward the $E_F$.
 For $x>0.2$ it leads to a crossover to a self-doping regime which is characterized by partial occupation of the La $5d$ orbitals.
 In fact, the infinite-layer nickelates $R$NiO$_2$ show similar behavior of the electronic structure with the rare-earth $5d$ bands crossing the Fermi level \cite{Lee_2004,Kitatani_2020,Chen_2022a,Nomura_2022, Botana_2022,Werner_2020,Karp_2020a,Lechermann_2020b, Wang_2020,Leonov_2020b,Leonov_2021,Lechermann_2022}.
 It is interesting that doping effects are hardly affect the position of the occupied Ni $x^2-y^2$ van Hove singularity, which is pined near to -60~meV for a broad range of $x$ between $x=-0.4$ and 0.4.
 At the same time, the position of the unoccupied (antibonding) Ni $x^2-y^2$ van Hove state is strongly affected by doping.
 For instance, it shifts to about 40~meV above the $E_F$ upon elecctron doping x=0.4 (see Fig.~\ref{Fig_1}).